-Job Standard / Operational Needs: The Nurse Practitioner or Physician Assistant will be responsible for providing obstetrical and gynecological patient care within the scope and standards of care, the diagnosis of illness and physical conditions, and performance of therapeutic, corrective, and prescriptive measures of the designated inpatient or emergent triage outpatient patient population at Crouse Hospital, and within a collaborative practice agreement established with a specific physician on the staff of the Department of OB GYN, University OB GYN Associates Inc. The obstetrical services will include antepartum, intrapartum, and postpartum care to include the performance of circumcisions, ED OB evaluations, admissions, discharges, and management for all the above.
-The gynecological services will include intra-operative and post operative care to include ED evaluations, admissions, and discharges.
-1. Performs complete health history, physical examination and psychosocial assessment of patients within the designated practice or clinical unit.
+Job Standard / Operational Needs: The Nurse Practitioner will be responsible for providing obstetrical and gynecological patient care within the scope and standards of care, the diagnosis of illness and physical conditions, and performance of therapeutic, corrective, and prescriptive measures of the designated outpatient patient population within a collaborative practice agreement established with a specific physician on the staff of the Department of OB GYN, University OB GYN Associates Inc. The gynecological services will include routine gynecological annual, follow up, and post-operative visits, pap smears, IUD insert and removals, contraceptive implants and removals, and other minor in-office procedures.
+The position may also be asked to participate in 1st trimester only obstetrical care.
+Job Responsibilities:1.
+Performs complete health history, physical examination and psychosocial assessment of patients within the designated practice or clinical unit.
 2. Orders customary laboratory, radiological and diagnostic studies per practice protocols, and differentiates between normal/abnormal findings and follows protocols for abnormal findings, which may include referral to consulting physicians per customary pattern of the attending MD or with the collaborating physician.
 3. Formulates the plan of care along with the attending physician, the patient, and their family, based on expected goals of care and length of stay.
 4. Works collaboratively with the attending physician, consulting physician(s), residents, and other disciplines to identify, develop, and implement an appropriate plan of care that maximizes individual patient/family preference and enhances quality, access, and cost-effective outcomes.
-5. Prescribes in-patient and discharge medications according to New York State law, including controlled substances (with DEA authorization).
+5. Prescribes medications according to New York State law, including controlled substances (with DEA authorization).
 6. Prescribes medical equipment, devices, physical and occupational therapy, and home health services per practice protocol.
-7. Practices as a member of the allied health staff according to the rules and regulations of the Medical Staff and bylaws, as outlined in the delineation of privileges at Crouse Hospital.
+7. Practices as a member of the allied health staff according to the rules and regulations of the Medical Staff and bylaws, as outlined in the delineation of privileges at Upstate University Hospital.
 8. Evaluates treatment and health care plans for effectiveness and modifies per clinical standards and practice protocols.
 9. Educates patient and family to facilitate and promote healthy adjustment to new or changed health patterns.
 10. Acts as a professional role model to all levels of staff by incorporating expertise and related experience into all aspects of patient care.
 11. Plans and organizes care to meet individual patient needs and to ensure appropriate clinical resource utilization per protocols, pathways, and other means.
 12. Works collaboratively with the interdisciplinary team including the attending physician and residents to develop and implement the therapeutic plan of care for a group of patients and ensure communication with family members.
-13. Participates in covering the inpatient and triage service 24 hours per day 7 days per week.
+13. Helps to educate medical students in all aspects of patient care pertaining to women.